johanberntsson/ozmoo/documentation/manual/manual.md

 Ozmoo supports:

+- Z-code version 3, 4, 5 and 8.
+Essentially this covers all games except for the very first (hard to find) versions of Zork I and II and the Infocom games with graphics.
 - Fitting a lot more text on screen than Infocom's interpreters - This is done by using all 40 columns, smart wordwrap and a MORE prompt which uses a single character.
 - Embedding a custom font.
 Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian, Spanish and French.
 And you can supply your own font.
 - Custom alphabets in Z-machine version 5 and 8.